Cabinet Finishes and Hardware

 As with all things during a new home build or a remodel, there are tons of options out there.
 When building your dream kitchen, one of the most important aspects is choosing your cabinet finishes and hardware.
-This process is only applicable if you’re going with custom or semi-custom cabinets and you’ve chosen the cabinet style and layout of your kitchen.
-If you haven’t done this, be sure to read the previous blog “Choosing a Cabinet Design” to help you get started.
-Now, let’s discuss your options, and the pros and cons of each!
+This process is only applicable if you’re going with custom or semi-custom cabinets and you’ve chosen your kitchen’s cabinet style and layout.
+If you haven’t done this, read the previous blog, “Choosing a Cabinet Design,” to help you get started.
+Now, let’s discuss your options and the pros and cons of each!

 Cabinet Finishes

-Currently, there are about six types of kitchen cabinet finishes available to you.
+Currently, about six types of kitchen cabinet finishes are available to you.

 1. Stained Cabinets